+LISTSERV will then create and maintain a file called:

+http://localhost/archives/index.html

-LISTSERV will then create and maintain a file called http://localhost/archives/index.html from which you can access all the postings.
-(This is made from the template www_ARCHIVE_INDEX--see below.)
+from which you can access all the postings.
+(This is made from the template WWW ARCHIVE INDEX - see below.)

-Note that proper operation of the interface under LISTSERV 1.8d requires that the 'wa' script be able to talk to LISTSERV via TCP/IP to port 2306 (LISTSERV's TCPGUI port).
+Note: Proper operation of the interface requires that the 'wa' script be able to talk to LISTSERV via TCP/IP to the local port 2306 (LISTSERV's TCPGUI port).
+This may require a local firewall exception, but there is no technical need for the port to be opened to the world at large.

-5.4.7.
-Customizing the web pages LISTSERV creates
+5.4.7 Customizing the Web Pages

-Under LISTSERV 1.8d, the simplest (and recommended) way to make changes to the templates which contain the information for these pages is to use the tools provided in the WWW administration interface for changing the "look" of your site.
+The simplest (and recommended) way to make changes to the templates that contain the information for these pages is to use the tools provided in the WWW administration interface for changing the "look" of your site.
+Because the template system has become quite complicated, we strongly recommend using the web interface tools for this purpose rather than trying to edit the template files by hand.